pranamesh/pranamesh.github.io/_pages/about.md

 I finsihed my PhD from <a href="https://www.iastate.edu/" target="_blank">Iowa State University</a> in 2019 working with <a href="https://www.ccee.iastate.edu/directory/?user_page=anujs" target="_blank">Dr. Anuj Sharma</a> & <a href="http://home.engineering.iastate.edu/~chinmay/" target="_blank">Dr. Chinmay Hegde</a>.
 My Masters degree was from <a href="http://www.iitk.ac.in/" target="_blank">Indian Institute of Technology Kanpur</a> working with <a href="http://home.iitk.ac.in/~partha/" target="_blank">Dr. Partha Chakroborty</a> and my Bachelors degree from <a href="http://www.iiests.ac.in/" target="_blank">BESU, Shibpur</a> (present IIEST, Shibpur).

-**PhD positions available:**  I am looking for motivated students with strong academic background intererested to work on exciting real-world intelligent transportation systems problems related to machine learning, computer vision, and large-scale data anlaytics.
+**Positions available: (New)**  I am looking for PhD and PostDocs with strong academic background intererested to work on exciting real-world intelligent transportation systems problems related to machine learning, computer vision, and reinforcement learning.
 Interested students can apply from the <a href="https://www.iitk.ac.in/ce/pg-admissions" target="_blank">IITK CE PG admission</a>.
 Candidates with only Bachelor’s degree in Civil Engineering having an excellent academic record can also apply.

 [//]: # Undergraduate students of IIT Kanpur interested in doing B. Tech projects can directly contact me by email.

 **Contact**: pranames@iitk.ac.in; pranameshbesu@gmail.com

-**Office Address**: Room No. 104, Block-C, Old-SAC Building, IIT Kanpur
+**Office Address**: Room No. 805, Engineering Science Building -1 (Aerosol Building), IIT Kanpur

 News
 ======